woocommerce/subscriptions-rest-api-docs/source/includes/_subscription-notes.md

 | `note`          | string    | Subscription note. <i class="label label-info">required</i>                                                                |
 | `customer_note` | boolean   | Shows/define if the note is only for reference or for the customer (the user will be notified).
 Default is `false`. |

-## Create an subscription note ##
+## Create a subscription note ##

-This API helps you to create a new note for an subscription.
+This API helps you to create a new note for a subscription.

 ### HTTP request ###